obestwalter/bindlestiff/PLAN.md

 ### Multi mode

+The defaults are shipped in [defaults.json](defaults.json).
+They contain what is needed to run tests for pytest/tox/devpi and related projects with [tox](https://tox.readthedocs.io/en/latest/).
+To override this copy the file to `settings.json` and adjust to your needs.

+If you log in with `vagrant ssh` you will already be in the project mount folder with all configured projects mapped there.
+You can then descend into the project that you want to test and run `tox`.

+Settings are documented in the [Vagrantfile](Vagrantfile).

 ## Generate Vagrantfile

 If you are happy with what bindlestiff does you can add your use case to your project by having a customized Vagrantfile generated into your project (jinja2 templating like cookiecutter)